kevinyun/perplexity-search-engine-shortcut/README.md

 # perplexity-search-engine-shortcut

-This will set a shortcut to Perplexity AI (https://perplexity.ai) so that you can start your searches right from the Chrome omnibox, instead of having to manually navigate to Perplexity then entering in your search.
+Just type 'perplexity.ai' in the Chrome URL bar, press Tab, and start your search.
+This extension lets you start your Perplexity AI searches right from the Chrome omnibox, instead of manually having to navigate to Perplexity to start your search.